Can My Mortgage Payment Increase?

 Mortgage Payment Changes: Adjustable Rate Mortgages

 Your monthly mortgage payment amount will definitely change at some point if you applied for an Adjustable Rate Mortgage or ARM loan.
-An ARM loan features an introductory rate, but once that introductory period ends your mortgage will have periodic adjustments based on the schedule you and the lender agree to.
+This mortgage features an introductory rate, but once that introductory period ends your mortgage will have periodic adjustments based on the schedule you and the lender agree to.

 Mortgage Payment Increases: Property Taxes